cr1d3v/cr1d3v/README.md

 The sole purpose of my Github profile is to showcase my portfolio projects and provide an overview of what I am currently working on outside of work.

-In short, I've been passionate about technology my entire life.
-I was in fact one of those overly curious children who would take things apart to figure out how they worked.
-That's exactly why to this day I continue to learn and develop in a forever evolving industry.

 ## 🛠️Tech Stack

 <p align="left">